-With more than 230 (and counting!) nonfiction books, one of the country’s most prolific children's authors.
+Corvallis, Oregon-based author of nearly 250 (and counting!) young people's nonfiction books.
 Multi-genre freelance editor.
 Leading contributor to the Nonfiction Minute (www.nonfictionminute.com), free daily service for educators worldwide with millions of page views in its five-year history.

 Award-winning magazine publisher.
 Middle school running coach.
 Workshop presenter.
 Sportswriter.
 Light versifier.
 E-commerce and e-book writer.
 Teacher.

 Runner.
 World Traveler.
 Sailor.
 Photographer.
 Actor.
 Patron of the Arts.
 Hometown Hero.
 And of course Voracious Reader.